World’s rarest stamp, sold for $8.3M, to become digital asset, buyer says

 The “Double Eagle” coin sold for just under $18.9 million, beating an estimate of $10 million to $15 million.
 Its buyer was not disclosed by Sotheby’s.

 D.C.-area billionaire philanthropist David M. Rubenstein bought the “Inverted Jenny,” a one-of-a-kind collectible that was released in 1918, for $4.9 million.
+The stamps, printed and sold in the District, erroneously show a Curtiss Jenny biplane upside down.
+The block includes attached marginal paper imprinted with the number of a printing plate used in production.

 The Carlyle Group, the equity management firm co-founded by Mr. Rubenstein, did not immediately respond to a request for comment about his plans for the rare stamps.
 One insider noted that Mr. Rubenstein has “a long history of involvement at the Smithsonian,” the operator of the National Postal Museum.